Chiral higher-spin symmetry of the celestial twistor sphere: Review

-\paragraph{Green-Schwarz anomaly cancellation on twistor space.} As is well known, in curing a theory with gauge anomaly, it typically requires extending the field content of the original theory, often leading to a complete theory in which the anomaly can be cancelled off-shell.
+\paragraph{Green-Schwarz anomaly cancellation on twistor space.} As is well known, in curing a theory with gauge anomaly, it typically requires extending the field content of the original theory, often leading to a larger theory where the anomaly can be cancelled off-shell.
 This, however, does not apply to the Green-Schwarz anomaly cancellation on twistor space proposed in \cite{Costello:2021bah} for non-supersymmetric theories, where the anomaly is cancelled only on-shell.
-This stems from the fact that the twistor dual of the spacetime axion field is a gauge field on $\PT$; requiring $\bar{\p}\sA\approx 0$ for the anomaly cancellation on $\PT$ to be possible \cite{Costello:2021bah}.
-Note that beside the axion, one can also introduce suitable fermionic matter fields to cancel the anomaly occurs on twistor space \cite{Costello:2021bah,Bittleston:2022jeq}.
+This stems from the fact that the twistor dual of the spacetime axion field is a gauge field on $\PT$; necessitates $\bar{\p}\sA\approx 0$ for the anomaly cancellation on twistor space to be possible \cite{Costello:2021bah}.
+Note that beside the axion, one can also introduce suitable fermionic matter fields to cancel the anomaly occurs on twistor space as in \cite{Costello:2021bah,Bittleston:2022jeq}.

-In contrast with the common view point where gauge anomaly is fatal, the twistor gauge anomaly is somewhat intriguing since it implies that the corresponding spacetime theory will also be ``anomalous'' in the sense of Bardeen, cf. \cite{Bardeen:1995gk} -- i.e. it will have non-trivial scattering amplitudes.
-Nevertheless, the reason why we discuss such anomaly cancellation here is that the axionic currents associated with the twistorial axionic field are the key factors in rendering the chiral higher-spin algebras $\ca$ associated with anomalous higher-spin theories (cf. Section \ref{sec:3}) associative to first order in quantum correction via Koszul duality \cite{costello:2020jbh}.
-(This will be the topic of Section \ref{sec:3}.)
+In contrast with the common view point where gauge anomaly is fatal, the twistor gauge anomaly is somewhat interesting since it implies that the corresponding spacetime theory will also be ``anomalous'' in the sense of Bardeen, cf. \cite{Bardeen:1995gk} -- i.e. it will have non-trivial scattering amplitudes.
+Note that the axionic currents associated with the axionic field in twistor space are the key factors in rendering the chiral higher-spin symmetry algebras of anomalous higher-spin theories associative to first order in quantum correction via Koszul duality \cite{Costello:2022wso}.
+(This will be one of the subjects of Section \ref{sec:3}.)

 Let us return to the anomaly \eqref{eq:anomaly-term} and complete our discussion.
 By doing integration by part, we can write

 Then, employing Okubo's relations \cite{Okubo:1978qe}: